 Did you get better listening experiences with the adapt sound on Galaxy S9 or S9+?

-If you have any questions or encounter any problems on Galaxy S9 adapt sound on Galaxy S9 and S9+, please let us know them in the comment box below.
+If you have any questions or encounter any problems on the adapt sound on Samsung Galaxy phones, please let us know them in the comment box below.

 The community will help you find the answer.

 For the user guide for new features of Samsung Galaxy S9 and S9+, please check Galaxy S9 new features guides page.

 For using Galaxy S9 and S9+, please check Galaxy S9 how-to guides page.